Symmetry breaking operators for strongly spherical reductive pairs: Introduction

 \subsection{Relation to other work}

 Let us first mention previous works in which holomorphic families of intertwining operators $A_{\lambda,\nu}\in\Hom_H(\pi_\lambda|_H,\tau_\nu)$ appear.
 The construction of operators $A_{\lambda,\nu}$ for the pairs $(\frakg,\frakh)=(\so(1,n)+\so(1,n),\diag\so(1,n))$ can be found in the work of Oksak~\cite{Oks73} for $n=3$ (the case of $\so(1,3)\simeq\sl(2,\CC)$), Bernstein--Reznikov~\cite{BR04} for $n=2$ (the case of $\so(1,2)\simeq\sl(2,\RR)$) and Clerc--Kobayashi--{\O}rsted--Pevzner~\cite{CKOP11} for arbitrary $n\geq2$.
 Later Clerc~\cite{Cle16a,Cle16b} gave a complete description of the space $\Hom_H(\pi_\lambda|_H,\tau_\nu)$ for all parameters $(\lambda,\nu)$.
 For $(\frakg,\frakh)=(\so(1,n+1),\so(1,n))$ Kobayashi--Speh~\cite{KS15} obtained a full classification of all symmetry breaking operators in terms of the holomorphic family $A_{\lambda,\nu}$.
-In fact, some of the analytic arguments we use can also be found in \cite{KS15,KS17} (see e.g. \cite[Lemma 11.10]{KS15} which deduces lower multiplicity bounds from meromorphic families of intertwining operators).
+In fact, some of the analytic arguments we use can also be found in \cite{KS15,KS18} (see e.g. \cite[Lemma 11.10]{KS15} which deduces lower multiplicity bounds from meromorphic families of intertwining operators).
 For some symmetric pairs of low rank, in particular for all symmetric pairs $(\frakg,\frakh)$ with $\frakg$ of rank one, the work of M\"{o}llers--{\O}rsted--Oshima~\cite{MOO16} yields holomorphic families of symmetry breaking operators.
 We also note that for $(\frakg,\frakh)=(\gl(n+1,\RR),\gl(n,\RR))$ the kernel functions given in Section~\ref{sec:ExGLn} can be found in the work of Murase--Sugano~\cite{MS96} in the context of $p$-adic groups, and in a slightly different form also in the recent work of Neretin~\cite{Ner15} in the context of finite-dimensional representations.
+The conceptual construction via finite-dimensional matrix-coefficients that we present in this paper seems to be new, and generalizes all previous constructions to the setting of strongly spherical pairs.